DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications-TechGuidance/InsightsForD365FO.md

 ```
 ### Custom dimensions in telemetry

-You can add or modify custom dimensions that are being sent from the ISV.
-YThe followinf classes and methods are available for extension:
+You can add or modify custom dimensions that are being sent from the ISV on the following class and method:
 * DXCInsightsLogEventContract - newFromTypeAndName(...)
- * DXCInsightsLogRequestContract - newFromTypeNameAndHttpMethod(...)
- * DXCInsightsLogPageViewContract - newFromTypeNameAndHttpMethod(...)

 You can create an extension class and modify the '_customDimensions' parameter.The '_customDimensions' is a Map with Key and Value types as String.
-The example below shows how to customize dimensions on telemetry logging for DMf and business event publishment:
+The example below shows how to customize dimensions on telemetry logging for DMF and business event publishment:
 ```x++
 [ExtensionOf(classStr(DXCInsightsLogEventContract))]
 internal final class DXCInsightsLogEventContract_Extension